 I detested hauling those 2.5-gallon plastic water containers.
 I had no problem lifting and hauling in a couple of them a once, but I kept thinking that there had to be a better way.
 After seeing the “Tapped” documentary I was on a mission to find the best system I could.

 After extensive research and a couple of trials with competing products, I discovered the Clear20 CWS100A Water Filtration Pitcher.
-It was rated a “Best Buy” by Consumer Reports and recommended by Dr. Oz.
+It was rated a “Best Buy” by Consumer Reports.

 The Clear20 Water Filtration Pitcher is a clever device that is unlike any of its competitors.
 It has a hose attached to it that you connect to your kitchen water faucet using one of the adapters that are included.